atelechev/astrocadre/README.md

 ### Theme Properties Definition

 For each theme item declared in `themes.json`, a corresponding `.json` file must exist in the same folder.
-The name of the file must be `{code}.json`, where `{code}` is the value used as `"code"` property for the respective theme item in `themes.json`.
+The name of the file must be `{code}.json`, where `{code}` is the value used as the `"code"` property for the respective theme item in `themes.json`.
 For example, for the theme metadata definition above, there must be a file named `theme-code.json`.

-Themes have the following configurable properties:
+The themes have the following configurable properties:

 ```
 {